manningstinson/holbertonschool-simple_shell/docs/simple-shell-decision-tree.md

 ## Is it an Executable File?
 The second decision point examines whether the user input is an executable file.

-Certainly!
-Here's the provided information formatted in Markdown with heading levels:

 #### Child Process Execution
 The child process, created by forking, is responsible for executing the external command.